 How long does it take to probate?

 Right now the courts are experiencing a backlog in processing the Applications for a Certificate of Appointment of Estate Trustee (Executor).
-We are currently seeing process times up to a 12-14 weeks at some local courts.
+We are currently seeing process times up to 12-14 weeks at some local courts.
 Overall, it typically takes one year to probate an estate.
 If there is litigation, trusts or other complicated issues, it could take years.

 Probate Taxes In Ontario